IPhone 4s: Design

 Comparison of the iPhone 4 (GSM) antenna placement (top) with that of the iPhone 4s (bottom).
 Notice the repositioning of the antennas that forms the perimeter around the smartphone; the iPhone 4 antenna is on the top of it while on the iPhone 4s, the antennas are on the sides.
 This side antenna placement meant a benefit of cellular signal attenuation and was used in later models such as the iPhone 5.

 The iPhone 4s has a stainless steel, dual cellular antenna design, identical to iPhone 4 CDMA.
 Apple redesigned the antenna in the iPhone 4 CDMA after some original iPhone 4 users reported cellular signal attenuation problems as a result of holding it in certain positions.
 The improved cellular radio in the smartphone can switch between two antennas, depending on which is sending/receiving the best signal.
 These two antennas are incorporated into the distinctive stainless steel band that wraps around the sides of the iPhone 4s.
 The bands on the iPhone 4s are divided into two antennas: cellular and Global Positioning System GPS, with Bluetooth and Wi-Fi reliant on an internal antenna.

 The iPhone 4 and 4s were designed by Jonathan Ive.
-The '4' generation iPhones differ from earlier Apple designs; the bulges of the back panel as well as the band between the front and back are gone and have been replaced with flattened surfaces.
+The '4' generation iPhones differ from earlier Apple designs; the rounded design of earlier iPhones has been replaced with a flat and boxlike look.
 The redesign reflects the utilitarianism and uniformity of existing Apple products, such as the iPad and the iMac.
 The overall dimensions of the iPhone 4s are lower than that of the 3GS.

 It is 115 mm high, 59 mm wide, and 9.4 mm deep, compared to the iPhone 3GS, which is 116 mm high, 62 mm wide, and 12 mm deep; making the iPhone 4 and 4s 21.5% thinner than the 3GS.
 The internal components are situated between two panels of aluminosilicate glass, described by Apple as being "chemically strengthened to be 20 times stiffer and 30 times harder than plastic", theoretically allowing it to be more scratch-resistant and durable than the prior models.